 According to the data obtained (Table 1), there were no significant differences in annual income from mango sales between male (Kshs134,601) and female (Kshs89,048) farmers (P≤0.05).
 However, male farmers’ output of 1,731.32kg/tree/year was statistically different from that of female farmers’ 946.67kg/tree/year (P≤0.05).
 This could be explained by the fact that part of the crop from females must have been used to feed the family and visitors and eventually failed to be converted into cash income.

-The findings of the study were in agreement with that of Yiran and Abio, (2023) whose study conducted in mango growing domains in Tamil Nadu, India shows that women’s participation in farm decision-making and involvement in post-harvest operations are not encouraged.
+The findings of the study agreed with that of Yiran and Abio, (2023) whose study conducted in mango growing domains in Tamil Nadu, India shows that women’s participation in farm decision-making and involvement in post-harvest operations are not encouraged.
 Yiran and Abio, (2023) reported further that women own only about a tenth of farmland (6.91%) and more than 95% of the non-farm assets are in the name of men.
 On the other hand, the findings of Ashari et al., (2021) were not in agreement with the decisions on the maintenance and sale of livestock are highly dominated by women (50.1%) and that the income they acquired through animal rearing paved the way to meet part of the household food consumption expenditure.
 The outcome of the study suggested that redressing the gender gap in decision-making and improving the management skills of women through institutional intervention would be the key aspect in reducing post-harvest losses, improving farm productivity and subsequently the income and household food security and the market system (Ashari et al., 2021).

 Women sold mangoes, but the production and marketing were not perceived as a viable business consequently, yields and incomes from mango production were low, since women were under the control of men.
 The outcome of the study by Yiran and Abio, (2023) suggested that redressing the gender gap in decision-making and improving the management skills of women through institutional intervention would be the key aspects in reducing post-harvest losses, improving farm productivity and subsequently the income and household food security.
 Yiran and Abio, (2023) argues further, that women had minor roles in pre-harvest and harvest in mango farming activities and those women could achieve the same yields if they had equal access to productive resources and services.
 Currently, they are only able to access a fraction of the land, credit, inputs and training that men can.
 Davi et al. (2024), supports the findings and reports on his study that the female farmers’ yields are on average 20-30% lower than men’s.
 Women could achieve the same yields if they had equal access to productive resources and services.
 Currently they are only able to access a fraction of the land, credit, inputs and training that men can.